donovan680/UAC-bypass/README.md

 # Bypass UAC
 This project can bypass UAC on an administrator account with default UAC settings
-The project contains snippets from the UacMe project by hfiref0x, but formatted to work with the [c# R.A.T Client](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Client)

 ## Disclaimer
 This application is for educational purposes only.
 Using this tool without understanding how it's working can lead to negative consequences